aws-solutions-library-samples/guidance-for-scaling-electronic-design-automation-on-aws/README.md

 Make sure that at least one Amazon EC2 key pair exists in your AWS account in the region where you are planning to deploy the tutorial.
 Make note of the key pair name.
 You’ll be prompted for this information during deployment.
 To create a key pair, follow the instructions in the AWS documentation.
 If you’re deploying the tutorial for testing or proof-of-concept purposes, we recommend that you create a new key pair instead of specifying a key pair that’s already being used by a production instance.

 ### Operating System
 This guidance based on two linux system(CentOS 7 and Amazon Linux 2)for deploying the EDA environment.
 To use CentOS 7, it requred to susbscribe the CentOS 7 AMI.
-[Subscition] (#subscribe-the-centos-7-ami)
+[Subscription](https://aws.amazon.com/marketplace/pp/B00O7WM7QW)

 ### Third-party tools
 Download the following packages from IBM: